-- 1. Attach the dump connector to the 3-inch sewer outlet at the dump station, or to a 3/4-inch garden hose and run the hose to a dumping location. - Open the black drain valve.
-Depending on your model, your motorhome will be equipped with either an electric or manual valve system.
-Both systems are operated from the utility center panel. - □ Electric system: To open the black or grey tank drain valve, press the corresponding tank drain switch.
-To close the valve, press the switch again. - Manual system: To open the black or grey tank drain valve, pull the corresponding T-handle out.
-Close the tank drain by pushing in the T-handle in. - 3.
-Turn the Macerator power switch ON at the utility center panel and the macerator pump will begin sending waste through the dump hose. - 4.
+- 4. Turn the Macerator power switch ON at the utility center panel and the macerator pump will begin sending waste through the dump hose.
+Make sure the sewer hose is connected before turning the macerator on. - 5.
 When the tank is empty, turn the macerator power switch OFF.
-Close the black tank drain valve. - 5.
-Select the gray drain valve. - 6.
-Turn the Macerator Power Switch ON. - When tank is empty, turn the macerator power switch OFF.
-Close the gray tank drain valve. - 8.
+Close the black tank drain valve. - 6.
+Select the gray drain valve. - 7.
+Turn the Macerator Power Switch ON. - 8.
+When tank is empty, turn the macerator power switch OFF.
+Close the gray tank drain valve. - 9.
 Unhook the dump connector, rinse it out and replace the hose and connector back into the storage compartment.